kleis-technology/terraform-training/tutorials/TP4/README.md

 The state in question is therefore located on the `tfstate-kleis-organization` bucket at the following location `kleis-sandbox/training/terraform.tfstate`.

-Instead of using *indirect* references, that is using variables for the network configuration, or even worse hardcoded string, we will now use explicit references to the other Terraform configuration.
+Instead of using *indirect* references, that is using variables for the network configuration, or even worse hardcoded string, you will use explicit references to the other Terraform configuration.

 *Can you figure out what are the advantages of doing so?*